-When you’re ready to let loose, Costa Rica has it all.
+When you’re ready to relax, Costa Rica has it all.

-Zipline through the natural wonder of Costa Rica
+Zipline through the natural wonders of Costa Rica

-The Vista Los Sueños Canopy property boasts spectacular views of the Pacific Ocean.
-Fly like a bird over the Costa Rican jungle, spotting wildlife in their natural habitat and get a look for yourself at why Costa Rica is one of the most biologically diverse places in the world. – $65
+The Vista Los Sueños Canopy boasts spectacular views of the Pacific Ocean.
+Fly like a bird over the Costa Rican jungle, spotting wildlife in their natural habitat.
+See for yourself why Costa Rica is one of the most biologically diverse places in the world. – $35

-Home to wild jungle cats, howling Spider Monkeys, vibrant tropical birds and butterflies that land on your shoulder, the Peace Waterfall Gardens are your access to the Costa Rican rain forest.
-A true nature lover’s dream, The Peace Waterfall park is paradise on earth.
-Only an hour and half drive from Alajuela Province, the park is great way to unwind and recharge in nature. – $40
+Home to wild jungle cats, howling and spider monkeys, vibrant tropical birds and butterflies that land on your shoulder, the Peace Waterfall Gardens are your access to the Costa Rican rain forest.
+A true nature lover’s dream, the Peace Waterfall Park is a paradise on earth.
+Only an hour and a half from the Alajuela Province near the airport, the park is a great way to unwind and recharge in nature. – $45 includes lunch.

 Los Chorros, Tacares de Grecia

 Los Chorros is one of Costa Rica’s best kept secrets.
-Located in the small town of Tacares de Grecia, and more known to Costa Rican natives than to tourists, this is a great spot for an afternoon hike or swim through crystal clear jungle water.
-If you’re feeling ambitious, try rappelling down a 200-foot waterfall during one of the many guided tours available each day. – $4 – Dry Season Only
+Located in the small town of Tacares de Grecia and popular with Costa Rican natives but relatively unknown to tourists, this is a great spot for an afternoon hike or swim through crystal clear rain forest water.
+If you’re feeling ambitious, try rappelling down the 200-foot waterfall during one of the many guided tours available each day. – $4 – Dry Season only

 Poás Volcano National Park

-This vitally important nature reserve is home to protected birds and wildlife as well as transitional forests found nowhere else on earth.
-A bird watcher’s dream, this area includes 330 migratory and native bird species, including the rare scarlet macaw.
-The 750 acres refuge is virtually unknown to the masses and offers a glimpse at the true wild heart of the nature of Costa Rica. – $50, includes lunch.
+This vitally important nature reserve is home to protected birds and wildlife as well as to transitional forests found nowhere else on earth.
+A bird watcher’s dream, this area includes 330 migratory and native bird species, including the rare Scarlet Macaw.
+The 750 acre refuge is virtually unknown and offers a glimpse of the true wild heart of nature in Costa Rica. – $50, includes lunch.

 Baldí Hot Springs Tour Package

-Start your adventure gliding across the top of a rainforest on a zipline canopy tour and end with a relaxing dip in the volcanic heated Baldí Hot Springs.
-There are 25 pools, each rising in temperature with the elevation.
-Soak in the relaxation with view of the Arenal Volcano.
+Start your adventure gliding across the top of a rain forest on a zip line canopy tour and end with a relaxing dip in the volcano heated Baldí Hot Springs.
+There are 25 pools, rising in temperature with the elevation.
+Soak and relax while enjoying a view of the active Arenal Volcano.
 This package includes lunch and dinner at the hot springs.

 Manuel Antonio National Park

 Widely regarded as Costa Rica’s best national park, the Manuel Antonio National Park is also its smallest.
-Within the park’s three square miles, you’ll find untamed beaches, secluded coves, nature trails, as well as a dense, natural rainforest.
-Walk out along the park’s coastline or wander along one of the many walking paths to spot rare birds and camouflaged iguanas.
-You won’t have any trouble spotting monkeys.
-There are so many of them that the park built suspension bridges to give them free reign through the area. – $16 entrance fee
+Within the park’s three square miles, you’ll find untamed beaches, secluded coves, nature trails, and a dense, natural rain forest canopy.
+Walk along the park’s coastline or on one of the many trails to spot rare birds and camouflaged iguanas and sloths.
+You won’t have any trouble spotting monkeys – there are so many that the park built suspension bridges to give them free reign through the area. – $16 entrance fee

 My experience in Costa Rica was an ideal opportunity for my first medical mission trip.
 The experience of cultural immersion is something so valuable, it has truly transformed my outlook on life and my own culture.
 I traveled with 15 intelligent, strong, and confident health care professionals (RN’s, RN students, NP’s, NP students, Nurse educators, and nurse education students) and with all we have to offer, I would argue we took home more than we gave.— Lauren Stacy, Rivier University